Red-breasted Merganser in Qatar

 Identification and Field Characteristics

-The Red-breasted Merganser is a medium-sized diving duck with clear features:
+The Red-breasted Merganser is a medium-sized diving duck with a distinctive structure and plumage.

 - A shaggy crest on the head